onijimbo/onijimbo.github.io/README.md

-# onijimbo.github.io
+# react-portfolio
-this is a site for class
+this is a recreation of my portfolio using react